5 Tried-and-Tested Full-Body Workouts That Burn Fat and Build Muscle, Fast

 "Walk" your right hand and left foot forward a few inches.
 Pause, and then return to the starting position.

-How Long Should You Follow the Full-body Workout Programmes For?
+How Long Should You Follow the Full-Body Workout Programmes For?

-Below, we've put two workout plans that aren’t designed to be picked up and put down.
+Below, we've put together two workout plans that aren’t designed to be picked up and put down.
 For best results, follow the programmes for a minimum of a month and a maximum of three.
-However, we've also included a bodyweight workout and a dumbbell workout at the bottom of this page, which are ideal if you're looking for a quick workout or short on time.
+However, we've also included a bodyweight workout and a dumbbell workout at the bottom of this page, which are ideal if you're looking for a quick workout or are short on time.

 3-Day Full Body Workout